mhabirovs/se4csai/README.md

 Our model and used dataset is stored on a Google Drive shared folder due to size limitations.

 To run the application, make sure the files "Streamlit_App.py", "source.model", "target.model" and the folder "ct2_model" are all in the same folder.
+The "ct2_model" folder can be downloaded via link provided in deliverable of Task 7.

 Install the modules in "requirements.txt".